Having Major Brain Surgery During COVID-19

 Like Paula, her children responded to the news by reaching out to their own networks.
 The consensus was clear—the Brigham was widely recommended for brain surgery.
 Paula contacted Dr. Arnaout’s office and set a tentative surgery date for June, based on the pandemic’s trajectory at the time.

 But shortly after scheduling the surgery, Dr. Arnaout called Paula to let her know it could be moved up to for May 6.
-He explained that the Brain Tumor Center had increased capacity for surgical cases and that safety protocols were in place to ensure a safe environment for patients.
+He explained that the Brain Tumor Center had increased capacity for surgical cases and that safety protocols were in place to ensure the safest possible environment for patients.
 By the end of the phone call, Paula decided to proceed with an earlier surgery date.
 “I felt so relieved when I finally had a surgeon, a hospital and a date,” she says.

 Preparing for Brain Surgery Without Family